 Rebel Mouse is a semi-automated content curation tool that aggregates your sources and creates an online magazine using them.
 Among other sources, it also supports RSS feeds (25 feeds for free), so I imported my major blog columns into it to collect my articles in one place.
 This way I have a nice collection of my articles – all on one page.

-Viral Content Buzz (Disclaimer: I am the co-founder) is the social media sharing collaboration platform which also has an RSS import option.
+Viral Content Bee (Disclaimer: I am the co-founder) is the social media sharing collaboration platform which also has an RSS import option.
 I like the fact that it collects my articles from my RSS feeds: This way I can access the whole list via “My Projects”.
 Also these VCB projects will keep picking up social media shares through the platform even after they get older.

 Write an update (& and approach that creatively and productively)